 Sales Force Automation (SFA) is Microsoft's core competency and the strongest module in the CRM suite.
 Dynamics balances strong ease of use with flexible account management and opportunity management.
 Unique ease of use facilitators include a familiar and contextual Windows ribbon bar for simplified and intuitive navigation, record pinning of key accounts for quick access, a bookmark of favorites, a listing of recent records accessed, simple user personalization, and an Outlook client that reduces the need for staff to switch back and forth from their CRM and their email or groupware programs.

-The Dynamics 2013 release upped the application for sales professionals with an embedded enterprise social network (Yammer), more mobile options (including iPad support), more types of workflow features to aid business process automation and a new Business Rules feature which better personalizes forms and field controls without custom programming.
+Dynamics CRM has upped the application for sales professionals with an embedded enterprise social network (Yammer), more mobile options (including iPad support), more types of workflow features to aid business process automation and a new Business Rules feature which better personalizes forms and field controls without custom programming.

 Marketing is the weakest module in the Dynamics CRM suite.
 It provides basic campaign management, straight-forward integration with SFA and simple reporting.
 For more advanced lead management requirements—such as digital marketing, lead acquisitions, lead scoring, nurture campaigns and rich marketing analytics—a third party product is necessary.
 Initially, a few Microsoft partners such as Aprimo, Eloqua and Pardot offer integrated lead management and marketing automation solutions at reasonable costs.
 However, since Eloqua was purchased by Oracle and Pardot acquired by Salesforce.com, those options didn't last long.
 Fortunately, other ISV partners including ClickDimensions, CoreMotives, Marketo and SalesFUSION have stepped up to deliver strong marketing software solutions integrated with Dynamics CRM.